You know that little bowl of pickled vegetables they bring you at Mexican restaurants?

 It usually has sliced onions, diagonally cut carrots and sometimes hot pepper rings, swimming in a salty vinegar bath.

-You can make it in 30 minutes, and it’s a great little garnish or addition to tacos, burritos, Mexican bowls, nachos, or any Latin-flavored dish that comes out of your kitchen.
+You can make it in 30 minutes, and it’s a great little garnish or addition to tacos, burritos, Mexican dinner bowls, nachos, or any Latin-flavored dish that comes out of your kitchen.

-…but once peeled looks very presentable!
+Red Onion on ShockinglyDelicious.com…but once cleaned up and peeled looks very presentable!

 Grab a carrot and the bottle of apple cider vinegar from the pantry, and let’s get to it.